JacqKevin/HSI_PLSR/index.md

----
-layout: default
-title: Partial Least Squares regression modeling
-description: Matlab Toolbox for the creation of a PLSR model
----

 # Matlab Toolbox for the creation of a PLSR model

 If you use this toolbox, we would appreciate a reference to one of the following papers